-a.
-These Rules may be modified, amended, or repealed by the Committee, provided that a notice in writing of the proposed change has been given to each member at least 48 hours prior to the meeting at which action thereon is to be taken.

-(b) These Rules shall continue and remain in effect from one Congress to the next Congress unless they are changed as provided herein.
+- 14.1.
+These Rules may be modified, amended, or repealed by the Committee, provided that a notice in writing of the proposed change has been given to each member at least 48 hours prior to the meeting at which action thereon is to be taken. - 14.2.
+These Rules shall continue and remain in effect from one Congress to the next Congress unless they are changed as provided herein.